Team-Reimagination/vs-bamber-en-codename-enjine/README.md

 If you wanna port, fix, or add something, you can do so through a pull request, and we'll check if it's up to standard.

 ### What about us?
 We'll still work on it but we will work on it at any time, even if it might be months after a commit.
-And you guys get to see changes in the real time, either by following the repository or through [our Discord server](https://www.discord.com/CqXK5gtW4m).
+And you guys get to see changes in the real time, either by following the repository or through the [Team Reimagination Discord server](https://www.discord.com/CqXK5gtW4m).
+Most things will happen over there, like polls and stuff.
 You opt in to this yourself.

 ### What can we make pull requests for?
 - Porting of features from Bamber & Davey Vol.2